We develop knowledgeable community stewards who are willing to roll up their sleeves to get things done for Evanston.

 Founded by the Evanston Community Foundation in 1992, more than seven hundred individuals who live or work in Evanston have graduated from Leadership Evanston Signature — and 80% of them are still here, participating in our community's life.

-The Signature program is a ten-month experiential program from September to June.
-Following the orientation and two-day retreat the group will meet monthly.
+The Signature program is a ten-month experiential program from the August 28, 2019 orientation to June.
+Following an orientation and two-day retreat the group meets monthly.

 Signature Leadership Evanston participants must: